cjumel/dotfiles/README.md

 I set it up with the [Catppuccin color scheme](https://github.com/catppuccin/iterm) and the `JetBrainsMono` [Nerd Font](https://www.nerdfonts.com/font-downloads).

-## Fig

-I use [Fig](https://fig.io/) to add a super user-friendly completion feature to my terminal.

-Fig's configuration files is `./.fig/settings.json` and can be symlinked from `~/.fig/settings.json`.

 ## Oh-My-Zsh

 I use [Oh-My-Zsh](https://ohmyz.sh) to customize my terminal prompt and define custom aliases.